 Signs of Fraud Revealed in Your Credit Report

 You can't spot fraud on your credit reports if you don't check them.
-At a minimum, you should request a copy of your credit reports once a year from each of the credit reporting agencies, Experian, Equifax, and TransUnion.
+At a minimum, you should request a copy of your credit reports once a year from each of the credit reporting agencies — Experian, Equifax, and TransUnion.
 When going over your credit reports, leave no stone unturned.
 Skipping a section here or a listing there could mean, of course, missing a mistake on the part of your creditors, or worse, a sign of fraud.
+If you are unsure how to go about getting your credit reports, read this article on Credit Report FAQs or this article on How to Order Your Credit Reports.

 Check the Personal Information Listed on Your Report